OurRidiculouspage/OurRidiculous.github.io/README.md

-# OurRidiculous.github.io
+# OurRidiculouspage.github.io
-The website for our Ridiculous gang
+The website for our Ridiculous gang page